cmohge1/lrbs-digital-scholarly-editing/day_3_plan.md

 <br />
 The name Oncaymaeon was misprinted from copies of the A-text in 1609 and 1611, and reflected in the <em>B-text</em>.
 But the meter was disrupted, so the <em>B-text</em> also features a semi-colon followed by "and".
 Boas emended the copy-text to reflect the correct spelling of the name but kept the additions of the semi-colon and the "and" before <em>Galen</em>.
 What would you do?
 Would you keep the semi-colon? (this shows that punctuation changes are not always 'accidentals'!)</ul>

-<ul>We now know that it is unwise to privilege A or B. Both texts were posthumously published, and both involved the influence of many hands other than Marlowe.
-During Boas's and Greg's time, the assumption was simply that the A text was corrupt because it was shorter and had mistakes.</ul>
+<ul>We now know that it is unwise to privilege A or B. Both texts were published after Marlowe's death, and both involved the influence of many hands other than Marlowe.
+During Boas's and Greg's time, the assumption was simply that the A text was corrupt because it was shorter and had mistakes.
+But it now appears that both the A and B texts had corruptions.</ul>

 <ul>Let's divert for a moment to consider Herman Melville's <em>Moby-Dick</em>.
 Ahab's soliloquy in Chapter 132, "The Symphony" includes an excellent textual editing puzzle: <br />
 <br />